DiVa-360: The Dynamic Visual Dataset for Immersive Neural Fields: Dynamic Dataset Benchmark Comparison

-\parahead{Pre-processing} To do benchmark, we pre-process the raw data captured through \brics following Section 5.
-Considering that not every NeRF model supports the camera distortion factor, we undistort the images with OpenCV~\cite{opencv_library} and crop the images to the same size after undistortion.
+\parahead{Pre-processing} To do a benchmark, we pre-process the raw data captured through \brics following Section 5.

-\parahead{Baselines Training} Per-frame I-NGP sequentially learns a model for each time step.
-Each I-NGP is initialized from the model of the previous time step.
-The Per-frame I-NGP allows us to fit the dynamic video efficiently without considering the motion between frames.
+\parahead{Baselines Training} Per-Frame I-NGP (PF I-NGP) sequentially learns a model for each time step.
+Each I-NGP~\cite{mueller2022instant} is initialized from the model of the previous time step.
+The PF I-NGP allows us to fit the dynamic video efficiently while not considering the motion between frames.
 In addition, the streamable training feature also allows us to optimize the camera pose and lens distortion individually for each frame.
 We train each I-NGP for 5000 iterations.
-The average training time for each I-NGP is 48.85 seconds with a standard deviation of 4.73 seconds.
-The smaller standard deviation is due to the fact that Per-frame I-NGP does not consider motion.
+The average training time for each I-NGP is 48.7 seconds with a standard deviation of 4.4 seconds.
+The smaller standard deviation is due to the fact that PF I-NGP does not consider motion.
+However, this will lead to temporal inconsistency, which is especially obvious at static parts when comparing PF I-NGP with MixVoxels~\cite{wang2023mixed} and K-Planes~\cite{kplanes_2023}.
+In Figure~\ref{fig:tmp_inc}, we concatenate the pixels from the line across frames in the same view and demonstrate that PF I-NGP contains much white noise and is less temporal smooth.

-Mixvoxels~\cite{wang2022mixed} is trained to capture the dynamic video every 150 frames.
-We train each Mixvoxels for 25000 iterations.
+MixVoxels~\cite{wang2023mixed} is trained to capture the dynamic video every 150 frames.
+We train each MixVoxels for 25000 iterations.
 We lower the dynamic threshold to capture more dynamic samples for scenes with drastic motion.
-Unlike per-frame I-NGP, Mixvoxels allows us to learn a dynamic NeRF with motion.
-In addition, Mixvoxels trained with multiple frames also encourage temporal consistency, which is absent in per-frame I-NGP.
-We can observe this in the rail of the music box in \Cref{fig:slow}.
-For each time step, the average training time is 66.33 seconds with a standard deviation of 43.19 seconds.
-The large standard deviation is due to the fact that Mixvoxels will sample more dynamic points for its dynamic branch when learning a scene with complex motion.
+Although MixVoxels is trained and benchmarked with black backgrounds, we render it with white backgrounds for all figures in the paper.
+This will make the floaters of MixVoxels darker in the figures.
+Unlike PF I-NGP, MixVoxels allows us to learn a dynamic NeRF with motion.
+In addition, MixVoxels trained with multiple frames also encourage temporal consistency (see Figure~\ref{fig:tmp_inc}), which is absent in PF I-NGP.
+However, MixVoxels struggles to capture dynamic parts with complex motion and small dynamic objects.
+Hence, in Figure~\ref{fig:fail_exp}, we can observe many floaters and noise around the hand of Chess, and cannot see the small train in the Music Box and holes of knitted fabric in the Crochet.
+We assume the noise and floaters are caused by the insufficient capacity of the dynamic branch when receiving too many dynamic samples.
+The small objects and fine-grained details are missed because the variation field fails to decompose the scene correctly.
+For each time step, the average training time is 57.55 seconds, with a standard deviation of 6.96 seconds.
+The large standard deviation is because MixVoxels will sample more dynamic points for its dynamic branch when learning a scene with complex motion.